1936 Sun Bowl

-The 1936 Sun Bowl was the second edition of the game, and the first Sun Bowl held between college teams, the idea devised by Dr. Charles M. Hendricks.
+The 1936 Sun Bowl was an American football postseason bowl game.
+The second edition of the game and the first Sun Bowl held between college teams, the idea was devised by Dr. Charles M. Hendricks.
 The festivities included a parade and a Sun Court.

 Background

 The Cowboys finished second in the Border Conference to Arizona, who gave the Aggies (then known as New Mexico A&M) their only loss of the season.